Grislow/KnowledgeBase/resources/glossary.md

 Credit: https://www.techopedia.com/definition/3854/parser

+## Pipe
+Connecting the output of one entity to the input of another.

+For example reading data from one text file and writing it to another.

 ## Point-free Style
 A function that does not reference its arguments.
 Usually achieved by composing simple functions that only take one argument and return one value.

 ## Polyfill
 A [shim](#shim) specific to browsers.
 Used to introduce newer features to a browser that doesn't support them by combining features it does support.

+## Port
+An endpoint in communication that allows identification of a single process on a single machine.
+This works in conjunction with IP to enable process specific connection over a single IP.

+## Proof of Concept(POC)
+A realization of an idea to prove its feasability.
+A PoC is usually incomplete and doesn't necessarily abide by good coding standards.

+## Protocol
+A set of rules two sides agree to when communicating.
+A standardized template for communication in various environments.

+## Proxy Server
+A server that acts as a gateway between a client and a server he makes requests to.
+A proxy intercepts connection between a sender and reciever providing an additional abstraction layer.

+Types of proxy servers:
+* __forward proxy__ - used by the client.
+Can work as a cache server for frequently downloaded resources or as a mechanism for hiding your identity by scrambling the clients IP.
+* __reverse proxy__ - used by the server.
+Provides a layer responsible for forwarding a request to the appropriate server.
+This can be very useful for load balancing or increasing availability.
+For example it is common practice to run a reverse proxy in `nginx` to forward requests to one of many NodeJS servers.

 ## Primitive
 Any data type that is not an object and has no methods.